igem-waterloo/wiki2018/src/markdown/Attributions.md

 The original idea for optogenetically controlled co-cultures was developed by the Math co-lead Cody Receno as part of the BIOL 349 (Synthetic Biology Project Design) course, co-taught by Trevor Charles and Brian Ingalls.

+## Advisors

+We would like to give a huge thank you to all the advisors of the Waterloo iGEM Team.
+They have helped the team immensely over the years and we can not be more grateful.
+From things like giving feedback on potential projects, troubleshooting, finances, and even networking-- all of the advisors were very helpful.

+* Barb Moffatt
+* Brian Ingalls
+* Trevor Charles
+* Andrew Doxey
+* Marc Aucoin
+* Valerie Ward
+* Tenzing Kuyee

 ## Interlab

 We would like to extend our most sincere gratitude to Prof. Raymond Legge (Dept. of Chemical Engineering, University of Waterloo) and Andrew Assatory, a graduate student working under Prof. Legge.
 These results would not have been possible without their assistance.
 Prof. Legge kindly allowed us to use his BioTek Synergy 4 plate reader on very short notice, and Andrew accommodated our use of the plate reader into his busy schedule.

 ## Administrative Help